 In 2014 a replica of the First World War memorial plaque was installed to mark the 100th anniversary of the start of WW1.

 The history of St. Peter’s has been up and down – quite literally!
-The first St Peter’s church was built in 1871, but was closed in 1939 due to lack of members.
+From around 1867, possibly slightly before, there was a temporary ‘iron church’ that was built somewhere in the area which was called St Peter, the exact location isn’t clear.
+The second St Peter’s church was built in 1871, but was closed in 1939 due to lack of members.
 The building suffered bomb damage in World War 2, and was eventually made redundant in 1960 as it had and had become derelict.
 The war memorial remains in Courtlands Avenue.

 Following the war the demand for a church grew again so it was decided to move to the church hall on the corner of Weigall Road.
 This was a temporary wooden hut, but was eventually replaced by a new building in 1960.